Connect to Data Lake Relational Engine Using Python Drivers

 ShellCopypython --version python3 --version

-In some Linux distributions, python refers to Python 2 and python refers to Python 3.
-As Python 2 is obsolete this isn’t always the case and python may refer to Python 3.
+In some Linux distributions, ‘python’ refers to Python 2, while ‘python3’ refers to Python 3.
+However, as Python 2 is now obsolete, ‘python’ may refer to Python 3 instead.

 If Python is not installed, it can be downloaded from Python downloads.